 Stewart has previously acknowledged 637 Arnold’s right to coverage under the Policy, thereby causing 637 Arnold to rely on that determination and 637 Arnold has been forced to proceed to obtain independent Counsel in order to defend 637 Arnold’s rights and file the within Third Party Complaint.

-Prior to the Disclaimer Letter 637 Arnold has also incurred additional attorneys’ fees and costs related to, among other things, a Planning Board application filed by 641 Arnold that should have been defended by Stewart or put off by way of a simple letter or Motion filed in the Action.
+Prior to the issuance of the Disclaimer Letter 637 Arnold also incurred additional attorneys’ fees and costs related to, among other things, a Planning Board application filed by 641 Arnold that should have been defended by Stewart or put off by way of a simple letter or Motion filed by Mr. Mezzacca in the Action.

 By reason of the foregoing, a declaratory judgment is both necessary and proper in order to set forth and determine the rights, obligations and liabilities that exist among Stewart and 637 Arnold.